We believe in Missional Living.

 Thank you for your amazing, faithful missionary work.
 Your generosity blesses many people: Martha Caldwell, Director, WMU, and WOM Facilitator, the position is vacant.

-Good News Clubs are seeking more volunteers for the upcoming school year.
-Your involvement is crucial in our mission to bring the Good News to more elementary school campuses.
+GOOD NEWS CLUBS: Good News Clubs seek more volunteers for the upcoming school year.
+Your involvement is crucial to our mission of bringing the Good News to more elementary school campuses.
 Training is provided.
 It is a commitment of no more than 3 hours per week.
 If you are interested or have any questions, please get in touch with Carmen Reeves at munemanzur@gmail.com

-Good News Clubs are seeking more volunteers for the upcoming school year.
-Your involvement is crucial in our mission to bring the Good News to more elementary school campuses.
+GOOD NEWS CLUBS: Good News Clubs seek more volunteers for the upcoming school year.
+Your involvement is crucial to our mission of bringing the Good News to more elementary school campuses.
 Training is provided.
 It is a commitment of no more than 3 hours per week.
 If you are interested or have any questions, please get in touch with Carmen Reeves at munemanzur@gmail.com

 Missions Through WMU and WOM